-Setting Public Key Authentication Using SSH on Linux or OS X Computer
+2. Public Key Authentication Using SSH on Linux or OS X

-- Login to the computer which you will be using to access remote system & run the below command to generate key pair using RSA or DSA algorithm.
+- Log in to the computer which you use to access the remote system & run the below command to generate key pair using RSA or DSA algorithm.

 - Add your public key to the